-For your dissertation (80 credits) you will carry out a piece of original independent research, using appropriate disciplinary skills in an imaginative way and present your findings via a dissertation and assessed lecture.
-Your dissertation will be 15-20,000 words in length.
+You will carry out a piece of original independent research, using appropriate disciplinary skills in an imaginative way.
+You'll be assessed with a 15,000 to 20,000-word dissertation and assessed lecture on your research.

 During this process you will have regular meetings with their supervisor who will offer support, guidance and encouragement throughout.

 Recent examples of dissertations have included: